 Eat Smart to Play Hard (ESPH) is a six-week social marketing campaign in which the community collaborates to engage students, parents, teachers, school staff, and other stakeholders in a common goal to “Eat Smart” in order to “Play Hard.”
 This obesity prevention campaign specifically focuses on increasing fruit and vegetable consumption among 8-11 year-olds in both rural and urban schools.
-During the campaign, students receive a passport booklet that guides them through healthy eating and physical activities at home with their families.
-They return their passports to school each week to receive a stamp from their teacher for every completed activity in order to earn incentives and a medal.
+During the campaign, students receive an activity booklet “Fun Book” that guides them through healthy eating and physical activities at home with their families.
+They return their Fun Book to school each week to receive a stamp from their teacher for every completed activity in order to earn incentives and a medal.
 ESPH coordinators hang promotional materials throughout the school and community to support the desired behavior.
 At the end of the six weeks, the campaign culminates in a fun day event where students and teachers celebrate their success while enjoying healthy eating and fun physical activity.

 Target Behavior: Healthy Eating, Physical Activity and Reducing Screen Time